civicrm/civicrm-dev-docs/docs/tools/civibuild.md

 ```

 !!! note
-    The path to this directory will vary depending on where you installed buildkit and what CMS you site uses.
+    The path to this directory will vary depending on where you installed buildkit and what CMS your site uses.

 ### Check the status of all git repos {:#upgrade-site-git-scan}

 There are multiple git repos in your build (`civicrm-core.git`, `civicrm-packages.git`, etal).
 Before making a major switch, first double-check that all of these repos are in sane condition &mdash; i.e. there shouldn't be any uncommitted changes, and the repos should be on normal branches.
-For this purpose, use [git-scan](https://github.com/totten/git-scan), (installed with [buildkit](/tools/buildkit.md)).
+For this purpose, use [git-scan](https://github.com/totten/git-scan) (installed with [buildkit](/tools/buildkit.md)).

 ```
 git scan status